aws-samples/sample-s3-listobjectversions-to-csv/README.md

 * [Boto3](https://boto3.amazonaws.com/)- install with `pip install boto3`
 * Minimum permission: `s3:ListBucketVersions`
     * `s3:GetBucketVersioning` is also required, unless using the option `--skipversioningcheck`
 * An S3 general purpose bucket.
-The script does not work with S3 [directory buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-buckets-overview.html) used with the [S3 Express One Zone storage class](https://aws.amazon.com/s3/storage-classes/express-one-zone/), or S3 Tables buckets.
+The script does not work with S3 [directory buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-buckets-overview.html) used with the [S3 Express One Zone storage class](https://aws.amazon.com/s3/storage-classes/express-one-zone/), or S3 Tables bucket.